• Home

 While the deal takes some of the panic out of negotiations, it doesn’t address the steady drift between the U.S. and the partners it once regarded as allies.

-This European demand therefore potentially puts the U.S. at odds with Putin, hence the incentive for America to bolster its defences against Russia by acquiring Greenland.
-Meanwhile, Europe has maintained a friendly approach to American rival China, with President Macron saying its investment is “welcome.”
+This European demand therefore potentially puts the U.S. at odds with Putin, hence the incentive for America to bolster its defenses against Russia by acquiring Greenland.
+Meanwhile, Europe has maintained a friendly approach to American rival China, with French President Emmanuel Macron saying its investment is “welcome.”

 Threat to the dollar

-This is the “Achilles Heel” of America, Deutsche Bank said this week: The country is running a sizeable annual budget deficit and thus has a growing national debt.
+This is the “Achilles’ heel” of America, Deutsche Bank said this week: The country is running a sizable annual budget deficit and thus has a growing national debt.
 It needs that debt funded by foreign countries.
-And that begs a question about America’s long-term economic firepower.
+And that prompts a question about America’s long-term economic firepower.

 Broadly, the Trump 2.0 administration’s actions have contributed to the view that the U.S. is an increasingly erratic partner, Macquarie wrote in a Global Outlook memo back in December.
 A “watershed” moment came with the Liberation Day tariffs, which sent investors hunting for assets outside the White House’s sphere of influence and, as a result, away from the U.S. dollar.